• Home

 Instructions

 2. Melt 1 tablespoon butter in a skillet over medium heat.
-Add half the egg mixture and cook until eggs are almost set, pulling the sides of the egg mixture towards the middle to let all the liquid cook.
+Add the egg mixture and cook until eggs are almost set, pulling the sides of the egg mixture towards the middle to let all the liquid cook.

 3. Add half the cheese, corn and tomatoes to one half of the egg mixture.
 Run a spatula underneath the egg and slide it off onto a plate, folding the top half over the bottom to cover the cheese and veggies.